 If you want to ask the court for an Order for Protection (OFP) from domestic abuse, we suggest that you try to get help from a domestic abuse advocate who knows the process and can support you through all of the steps.
-Violence Free Minnesota has a statewide online directory of advocacy agencies.
+The MN Coalition for Battered Women has a statewide online directory of advocacy agencies.